manorrock/persian/README.md

 at the Maven: The Complete Reference.
 Or have a look at the [deploy:deploy](https://maven.apache.org/plugins/maven-deploy-plugin/deploy-mojo.html) goal of the Maven Deploy plugin.

-## Can I use a differen directory for the data
+## Can I use a different directory for the data?

 Yes, you can.
 Set the PERSIAN_REPOSITORY_DIRECTORY environment variable to a directory of your choice and Manorrock Persian will store the data there.